minhhienvo368/minhhienvo368/README.md

 #### Hi there, I am Minh-Hien. 👋 <a name="en"></a>
 #### A Junior Data Scientist based in Gent, Belgium.

-I have a background in information technology, information systems development (got bachelor and master diplomes) and education.
-Being working at a multidisciplinary university in Vietnam, I started my job as a ICT assistant, web developer at Academic Affairs Dept, then a technical assistant of the university scientific journal (@Scientific Support Unit), and a post-graduated program adminstrator (@Graduated School)...
-My experieces are mainly about managing the data of undergraduate and graduate student records, developing the university management systems...
+I have a background in information technology, information systems development (my bachelor and master) and education (my phd study).
+Being working at a multidisciplinary university in Vietnam, starting from a ICT support, web developer, technical assistant of a scientific journal,  post-graduated program adminstrator...
 I had chances to complete my dream of styding abroad by obtaining two scholarships for my master and Ph.D in the Netherlands and Belgium.

 After finishing my Ph.D in 2020, I decided to start my journey on AI (Artifical Intelligence), began self-learning code (Python, R) and then I wanted to undertake a more in-depth and serious training.
 In May 2021, **Becode.org** offered me a opportunity to enter into the fascinating world of data sciences via their excellent full-time professional training.
 During the course, I practiced with several hand-ons projects in both #machine learning and #deep learning techniques.
 I've not only learnt from technical stuffs (e.g. committed errors of colleagues anf myself from personal and group projects), but also I practiced more on how to manage a successful project (MVP, Agile) and presented our product professionally to the clients.